vollyimnetz/crop-thumbnails/readme.txt

 * allow new crop sizes beside the ones added with the add_image_size() function (for using less disk space)
 * reset standard image-crop
 * let the user generate all image-sizes at once by define a "central point of interest"
+* maybe use the new WP_Image_Editor class
+* add a option-button for dont use the minSize-Boundary of jcrop
+* put editor-options into a collapsible menu

 == Screenshots ==